arunkumarp93/gatsby_cms/README.md

 Static site generator used to create the markdown content and store it on github.

 This will help you to create the markdown file for gatsby blog.
+It'll help to create content and post immediatly or save it in draft, edit again and finally post it.

 **Create OAUTH application in github**
 ============================